Frequently Asked Questions

 How many tenants will be affected by this sale and how will this sale affect the tenants?

 Of the 2,664 agricultural holdings in Herefordshire, the council owns 50.
-As of 31 March 2016 there were 42 farmer tenants on these smallholdings.
-These consisted of 11 lifetime tenants, 12 retirement tenants, 18 farm business tenants and 1 residential tenant.
+In April 2016, the Council made a further decision to retain 7 farms for future development value.
+As of 31 October 2016 there are 36 tenant farmers on these smallholdings which are affected by the sale.
+These consist of 10 lifetime tenants, 10 retirement tenants, 15 farm business tenants and 1 residential tenant.
 Tenants with ‘lifetime’ and ‘retirement’ tenancies are unaffected by this decision.

 The council will give due regard to the welfare and needs of current tenants who are affected by the sale, ensuring that their respective rights are protected to the end of their contractual term.